-Overtime is reported via a dashboard to the executive and is reviewed daily.
-Testing and immunization needs continue to drive a component of our overtime.
-For Fiscal Period 11, the majority of overtime continues to be utilized by our Emergency and Critical Care departments along with Medical units, and increased use of Overtime in response to the increased short notice absences.

-• Currently the ER and Critical Care areas have formed a working group to look at opportunities to redesign workflows and staffing models.ER continues to have a high number of nursing vacancies.
+- Overtime is reported via a dashboard to the executive and is reviewed daily.
+For Fiscal Period 02, the majority of overtime continues to be utilized by our Emergency and Medical units.
+Overtime is driven by workload needs, short notice absences and existing staff vacancies. - Currently the ER and Critical Care areas have formed a working group to look at opportunities to redesign workflows and staffing models.
+ER continues to have a high number of nursing vacancies.